 Making available copies of course materials whose circulation is prohibited (e.g., old assignments, texts or examinations, etc.)

 Teamwork for assignments is not allowed.
 You cannot use work from someone else (plagiarism).
-You cannot provide your assignments to someone else (facilitating academic dishonesty).
+You cannot share your assignments to someone else (facilitating academic dishonesty).

-- You cannot use any material from a classmate or student who took the course in previous term.
+- You cannot use any material from a classmate or student who took the course in previous semesters.

-- You cannot distribute any material from this course in future semester.
+- You cannot share any material from this course in future semester.

 Any academic misconducts (big or small) will be reported to Graduate Affairs (or Office of the Dean) and will be at least sanctioned by an “F” course grade.
 No negotiation.
 I will retroactively sanction plagiarism (i.e. a student plagiarize your assignment in future semesters).